MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-04-21-using-ldap-as-user-registry.md

 You can find the sample application that is demonstrated in this blog post [in this GitHub repository](https://github.com/mfpdev/mfp-advanced-adapters-samples/tree/development/custom-security-checks/ltpa-sample).

+In this hands-on sample, you will able to run an iOS application which can do authentication against remote LDAP server or against a basic user registry (both configured in server.xml).

 ## The big picture
 Here is diagram to better understand the flow: